 The Council and Administration would like to take this opportunity to thank you for joining our community and give you pertinent information that is helpful to you as a new resident.

 Want a handy list of important contacts to help you set up your utilities, gas, internet, and more?
 When emergencies happen, you need to know who to contact right away.
 We’ve compiled a list to make it easy for you.

 As a new resident, you are responsible for learning Parkland Beach’s bylaws.
 These laws were created by your local government to meet the needs of citizens and resolve issues.
 Please take the time to learn the rules of your community!

 Residents of the Summer Village of Parkland Beach may set up mailboxes at the nearest Canada Post Office, which is located in the Town of Rimbey at 4802 51 Street.

 Garbage Collection Schedule

 Cast-A-Waste Inc. collects garbage in the Summer Village every Monday.
 Should Monday fall on a holiday, pick up will be the following business day.
-Please note that Cast-A-Waste will not take loose items, so ensure your trash is placed in covered containers.
+Trash must be placed in covered containers.
 There is a maximum of four bags per household.
 They cannot not weigh more than 50lbs each.
 Only bagged household waste is accepted.
 Items NOT accepted include: yard waste, appliances, chemicals, and hazardous waste.

 Leaving for a while?
-If you are not going to be present to put your garbage bins away, please set them out on your property line for garbage collection day.
-That way, they will be on your property for when you return.
+If you are not going to be present to put your garbage bins away, please set them out on your property line, by the driveway, for garbage collection day.
+They may remain on the edge of your property until you return.

 Landscaping & Invasive Species Information